Seat belt: Lap belt

 A lap belt is a strap that goes over the waist.
 This was the most common type of belt prior to legislation requiring three-point belts and is found in older cars.
 Coaches are equipped with lap belts (although many newer coaches have three-point belts), as are passenger aircraft seats.
+Recreational railbikes in the United States are also fitted with this belt.

 University of Minnesota professor James J. "Crash" Ryan was the inventor of, and held the patent for, the automatic retractable lap safety belt.
 Ralph Nader cited Ryan's work in Unsafe at Any Speed and, following hearings led by Senator Abraham Ribicoff, President Lyndon Johnson signed two bills in 1966 requiring safety belts in all passenger vehicles starting in 1968.

 Until the 1980s, three-point belts were commonly available only in the front outboard seats of cars; the back seats were often only fitted with lap belts.
 Evidence of the potential of lap belts to cause separation of the lumbar vertebrae and the sometimes-associated paralysis, or "seat belt syndrome" led to the progressive revision of passenger safety regulations in nearly all developed countries to require three-point belts, first in all outboard seating positions, and eventually in all seating positions in passenger vehicles.
 Since September 1, 2007, all new cars sold in the U.S. require a lap and shoulder belt in the center rear seat.
 In addition to regulatory changes, "seat belt syndrome" has led to a liability for vehicle manufacturers.
 One Los Angeles case resulted in a $45 million jury verdict against Ford; the resulting $30 million judgment (after deductions for another defendant who settled prior to trial) was affirmed on appeal in 2006.